1932 New South Wales constitutional crisis

-The 1932 dismissal of Premier Jack Lang by New South Wales Governor Philip Game was the first real constitutional crisis in Australia.
-Lang remains the only Australian premier to be removed from office by his governor, using the reserve powers of the Crown.
+The 1932 New South Wales constitutional crisis culminated in the dismissal of Jack Lang, the incumbent premier of New South Wales, by state governor Philip Game.
+Lang remains the only Australian state premier to be removed from office by a governor, using the reserve powers of the Crown.
+Had Lang not been dismissed, it is strongly suspected that the proto-fascist New Guard planned to depose him in a coup.

 Background

-Early in 1931 Jack Lang released his own plan to combat the Great Depression in Australia; this became known as "the Lang Plan".
+Early in 1931, premier Jack Lang released his own plan to combat the Great Depression in Australia, which became known as "the Lang Plan".
 This was in contrast to the "Melbourne Agreement", later known as the Premiers' Plan, which all other state governments and the federal government had agreed to in 1930.
-Lang believed that the Depression was essentially caused by overseas bankers who were greedy for even more money and that this deflationary plan would only secure their wealth.
+Lang believed that the Depression was caused by overseas bankers who had sought to enrich themselves at the expense of the general populace, and that the deflationary Premiers' Plan would only secure their wealth.

 Key points of the Lang Plan included the reduction of interest owed by Australian governments on debts within Australia to 3%, the cancellation of interest payments to overseas bondholders and financiers on government borrowings, the injection of more funds into the nation's money supply as central bank credit for the revitalisation of industry and commerce, and the abolition of the Gold Standard, to be replaced by a "Goods Standard," whereby the amount of currency in circulation would be fixed to the amount of goods produced within the Australian economy.
 The banks had indicated that if he paid the interest they would advance him an additional amount which was greater than the interest, thus giving him a positive cash flow.